nhannguyen95/learning-notes/cloud/aws/networking-services.md

 It is conceptually created and attached to the edge of the VPC and translates the public destination address of internet traffic coming to an instance to its private address and forwards the traffic to the VPC and vice versa.
 So it allows VPC resources to communicate with other public resources (AWS or public internet endpoints).

-An internet gateway is created in a specific region and can only be attached to 1 VPC.
+An internet gateway is created in a specific region and can only be attached to 1 VPC, 1 VPC also cannot have multiple internet gateways.

 Getting traffic to flow from VPC resources to the internet gateway is done via the VPC router, this traffic is governed by the route tables associated with subnets.
 In these route tables, we need to have an entry that takes internet traffic coming from VPC resources and forward them to the internet gateway (and vice versa):
 ```text